Gender Pay Gap – The Shameful Reality

 In 1996, the National Committee started The Equal Pay Day initiative to create awareness of the disparity of wages among gender pay.
 The 2nd of April is set aside every year as Equal Pay Day to create awareness on how far we are from closing the gender pay gap.
 In spite of women being educated with professional degrees, work experience, and skills, they take a much longer time as compared to men to hold a managerial or upper management position.
 Even if they get a promotion after a long wait, they don’t receive the same remuneration their male counterpart receives for the same role.

-Difference in career journey
+The difference in a career journey

 If a man and woman start their career journey between the age group of 24 to 28.
 They both work as individual contributors until they reach around 30 years.
 However, the man starts to climb up the ladder quickly while the woman is still at the individual contributor level.
 It’s only a percentage of women who get the opportunity to start working in managerial positions as compared to men.
 However, by the time women start to climb the ladder, the men they worked with have already climbed up to the executive levels.